AndersDJohnson/accessor-SpEL/README.md

 accessor
 ========

-Access objects with Spring Expression language.

-Convenient access of deep fields in an object graph.
+Access objects with the [Spring Expression Language][spel].
+Convenient and safe access of deep fields in an object graph.

 By default, uses null-safe navigation, but that and other features can be enabled or disabled.

 ## Usage

-See examples in tests under "test/java".
+Simplest usage lets you do this:

 ```java
   Object value = Accessor.DEFAULT.get(myObject, "some.deep.property");